 - Overactive salivation

-Possible Hematologic Side Effects of Deramaxx for Dogs
+Possible Hematologic Adverse Reactions of Deramaxx

 This is why it is so important to ensure that your dog is under a veterinarian's supervision if they are administered Deramaxx.
-The veterinarian can check your pet's blood levels to see if there are any problems with Deramaxx for dogs affecting their blood levels.
+If pet owners notice any hematologic complications after taking Deramaxx tablets, they should contact their veterinarian immediately.

-The hematologic side effects of Deramaxx for dogs are:
+The hematologic adverse effects of Deramaxx are:

 - Anemia (low iron levels in the blood)